There are few injuries as synonymous with “I really didn’t expect this to happen” than an ankle sprain.

 Whether you were charging the field during a game, going out on a run, or simply getting on with your day at work, something just suddenly goes wrong.
 Your foot lands on something you didn’t expect, or you take a hit that sends your ankle in a direction it was never intended to go.

-In most cases, sprains are minor enough to heal with some home care.
-More severe cases may require some professional intervention, and severe cases that include tears in a ligament or even fractures of surrounding bone may need surgery.
+Most ankle sprains are minor enough to heal with an elastic bandage or over-the-counter ankle brace and some home care.
+After a severe sprain, an injured ankle may require some professional intervention.
+In the most severe cases, ankle sprains that include tears in a ligament or even fractures of the surrounding bone may need surgical treatment.

 However the story goes, it is supposed to end with the pain eventually going away.

 But what about when it doesn’t?
 How do you maintain good muscle strength, avoid further injury, and regain a normal range of motion?

 That is when the story can take some long and frustrating turns.